Covid: Antibody tests offered to public for first time

 Anyone over 18 will be able to opt in when having a PCR test from Tuesday - of those who test positive, up to 8,000 will be sent two home antibody tests.

-Health Secretary Sajid Javid said it would be "quick and easy" to take part.
+Health Secretary Sajid Javid said it would be quick and easy to take part.

 The first of the finger-prick tests would have to be done as soon as possible after the positive result, so the body would not have time to generate a detectable antibody response to the infection.